dedeweb/dslr-html5-nodejs-photobooth/README.md

 The app divided in several parts :

 #### Server
-The server serve different pages of the application, and control DSLR and printer.
+The server serve different pages and api of the application, and control DSLR and printer.

 #### Front
 The front page will be displayed to user, through a tablet or another device.